 How to Build a Business Strategy

-Pinpoint which segments of your market you want to capture.
+- Pinpoint which segments of your market you want to capture.

-Determine how you’ll beat your competition.
+- Determine how you’ll beat your competition.

-Figure out which competencies are needed to beat your competition and sustain your business’ success.
+- Figure out which competencies are needed to beat your competition and sustain your business’ success.

-Decide which management systems are needed to hone these competencies.
+- Decide which management systems are needed to hone these competencies.

-1. Identify your business’ aspirations and set goals to measure your progress toward achieving those aspirations.
+1. Identify your business’ aspirations and values.

 In business, traditional goal setting lets you measure what you do, but it doesn’t lend itself to gauging how you do it or why.
 And if you only focus on the results, it can sometimes incentivize you to take a course of action that prioritizes your organization’s needs over your customers’ needs.

-2. Pinpoint which segments of your market you want to capture.
+3. Pinpoint which segments of your market you want to capture.